Alexander Kareem: £20,000 reward offered in mistaken identity murder

 - Published

-The family of an aspiring computer scientist killed in a suspected case of mistaken identity have pleaded for people to "come forward" with information.
+The family of an aspiring computer scientist killed in a suspected case of mistaken identity have pleaded for people to come forward with information.

 Alexander Kareem, 20, was shot dead in Shepherds Bush on 8 June 2020.

-On the third anniversary of his death, his siblings urged people to "speak".
+On the third anniversary of his death, his siblings urged people to speak up.

-His siblings Khafi, 33 and Kabir, 29 called for those responsible to hand themselves in, or risk living with a "heavy conscience".
+His siblings Khafi, 33 and Kabir, 29 called for those responsible to hand themselves in or risk living with a "heavy conscience".

-Alexander was shot on Askew Road, Shepherd's Bush, west London, in the early hours of 8 June 2020 as he was travelling to a friend's house on a scooter and was pronounced dead at the scene.
+Alexander was shot on Askew Road in the early hours as he was travelling to a friend's house on a scooter.
+He was pronounced dead at the scene.

-It is believed the assailants drove past him on Askew Road in a white Range Rover and shot him in a case of mistaken identity.
+It is believed the assailants drove past him in a white Range Rover and shot him in a case of mistaken identity.

-Nine people who had been arrested in connection with the investigation have been released without further action.
+Nine people arrested in connection with the investigation have been released without further action.

 Khafi, who has served as a Met Police officer since 2010 but is not involved in the investigation, said: "I never thought we'd still be here doing appeals three years on.